rdhar/gitops-2024/.github/README.md

 ##### Apply

-After `terraform plan` has been run, assuming the plan is satisfactory, comment on the pull request to approve the plan.
+After `terraform plan` has been run, assuming the plan is satisfactory, add the 'approved' label to he pull request to approve the plan.
 The workflow will run again - this time running `terraform apply`, with `plan_parity` set, to ensure the plan has not changed.

+I tried using `pull_request_review` as the apply trigger, but this trigger does not support the paths filter which means an apply could be triggered when adding `.yaml` files - not ideal.
+See (https://github.com/3ware/gitops-2024/pull/22).

+I also tried using `issue_comment` but, because this runs on the default branch, a diff was always detected between `plan` and `apply` - not ideal.
+See (https://github.com/3ware/gitops-2024/pull/29)

 > [!NOTE]
-> Apply will run when the pull request comment body contains: **terraform plan approved** and the test workflow is skipped.
+> Apply will run when the 'approved' label is added and the test workflow is skipped.
 > The test workflow is skipped because it only runs on `pull_request` events.
 This has been tested in PR https://github.com/3ware/gitops-2024/pull/19

 ##### Diff Check